Define Your Software Product (or Project)

 These are only a few questions you can ask to test your potential partners in terms of security, professionalism in the job, and respect and trust for their clients.

-To sum up, let’s take a look at the infographic below and a deep-dive on this topic through the DevDay 2016 presentation by our CIO, Sebastian Sussmann.
+To sum up, let’s take a look at the infographic below and a deep-dive on creating an amazing piece of software in the DevDay 2016 slides presented by our CIO, Sebastian Sussmann.